Academic Policies

 Dual-Degree Students

 A student who enters as a Dual-Degree 3-Year Option (3/3) student pursues a McKelvey undergraduate degree for two years and then a McKelvey master’s degree the third year.
-While pursuing the undergraduate degree during the first two years, undergraduate probation and suspension rules are applied to the student.
-McKelvey graduate probation and suspension rules are applied during the third year, when the student is pursuing the master’s degree.
+While pursuing the undergraduate degree during the first two years, undergraduate academic standing rules are applied to the student.
+McKelvey graduate probation and suspension rules are applied during the third year, when the student is pursuing the master's degree.

 Satisfactory Academic Progress for Title IV Financial Aid